ART&CULTURE / 2020.10.30

 Re:BIRTH!

-The visuals of Michihiko Yanai and Koichi Kosugi (2/2)
+Things that Michihiko Yanai and Koichi Kosugi put in visuals

-About the visuals that Sosuke Ikematsu and Komai dance.
+About the visuals that Sosuke Ikematsu and Comai dance

 ――What kind of thoughts did you put in the copy that "new days begin"?